BalajiHarinath/Notes-app-react/README.md

 - User can add new note with respective title, description, note-color, label, pin and tag.
 - Edit Note data.
-- Filter based labels.
+- Filter based on labels.
 - Sort by created/edited date and also by priority.
-- Archive & restore the archived note.
+- Archive and restore the archived note.
-- Trash a note restore them.
+- Move notes to the trash folder and restore them.
 - Permanently delete a trashed note.
-- Sign in/Sign Up (Aythentication) using mock backend (MockBee)
+- Sign in/Sign Up (Authentication) using mock backend (MockBee)

 ### Tech Stack: